Frequently Asked Questions

 Click Warm-up, Instruction, or Summary.

-- To see the answers the student answered correctly and/or incorrectly, click View.
+- To see the answers the student answered correctly and/or incorrectly, click the attempt.

-If an educator already knows what score he/she wants to assign, click Change Score on the right side of the screen instead of pushing View.
+If an educator already knows what score he/she wants to assign, click Change Score on the right side of the screen.

 - The left side will display the questions from the assignment.
 To see which questions a student got right or wrong, click on a frame.
 If the answer to the question is green the student got it correct.
 If it is red, the student answered incorrectly.